rensorapps/Swift-SVGShape/README.md

 ## Limitations

-* Currently only supports polygon paths.
+* Currently only supports polygon and curves - (S,C not currently supported)